Table of Contents

 Crooked teeth can be straightened with orthodontics (braces) or sometimes, bonding.
 Discolored teeth can be bleached, or bonded.
 Deformed teeth can be repaired inexpensively with tooth colored fillings or (more expensively) with crowns or veneers.
 Missing teeth can be replaced with removable partial dentures, bridges or implants.

-The teeth on the left below may look awful, but within a single forty minute appointment, the two middle teeth were repaired to look like the ones on the right.
+The teeth in the top image below may look awful, but within a single forty minute appointment, the two middle teeth were repaired to look like the ones in the bottom image.
 This is ORDINARY dentistry.
-The results may not be perfect, but they surpassed the patient's expectations.
+The results may not be perfect, but they surpassed the patient’s expectations.
 These are just plain fillings, not crowns or anything especially expensive.
 You will note that the two central teeth are not the exact same width.
 These teeth were originally overlapped and crooked, but since they were so badly decayed, I took the liberty of straightening them at the expense of making one slightly wider than the other.
-It didn't take me any extra time or energy to do this, so it cost the patient nothing over the cost of the two fillings.
+It didn’t take me any extra time or energy to do this, so it cost the patient nothing over the cost of the two fillings.
 This is after only one appointment.
-After five or six appointments, the patient's whole mouth will contain nothing but "nice teeth"!
+After five or six appointments, the patient’s whole mouth will contain nothing but “nice teeth”!

 In other words, once the teeth are in a state of health, all their deficiencies can be overcome by the purchase of dental services which, even in the absence of dental insurance, are quite affordable by anyone, especially if the treatments are performed over the course of a year.
 When the teeth and gums are in a state of good health, any money spent replacing missing teeth or placing bonded veneers on discolored or malformed teeth is money well spent.

 The image on the right shows how serious decay can be.
 You may be surprised to learn that this case is actually quite repairable.
-It is a case in progress.
 Click on the image and on the linked page, you will learn just how the case was treatment planned and treated.

 Notice that the gingiva (4) not only covers the bone, but also narrows down to a very thin soft tissue sheath which attaches to and surrounds the entire root of the tooth, separating it from the surrounding bone like a sock separates a foot from its shoe.
 This thin soft tissue sheath is called the periodontal ligament (6) and is an extremely important part of the structure of the dental apparatus.
 It acts as both a biological barrier separating the germ filled oral cavity from the sterile bone and blood supply underneath, as well as a shock absorber allowing a small amount of movement of the tooth in response to forces from above.